KPMG Survey of Integrated Reports in Japan 2020

 KPMG’s analysis reveals that, in the wake of the Covid-19 pandemic and climate crisis, the number of businesses identifying material issues via their integrated reports has increased.
-More businesses are starting to recognize the importance of disclosure on tangible and intangible assets to aid transparency and stakeholder accountability has moved to the forefront of businesses’ decision making.
+More businesses are starting to recognise the importance of disclosure on tangible and intangible assets to aid transparency and stakeholder accountability has moved to the forefront of businesses’ decision making.

 In the survey, KPMG offers key recommendations for businesses looking to produce their annual report as an integrated report.